dmcgits/dmcgits.github.io/mds/GPR103/week12_notes.md

 This describes life in the game, but also life for our game engine.

 > We're instantiating human and alien missiles, trails and explosions for potentially hunderes of waves.
 Each one uses memory and processor time, and it takes time and effort for unity to recover resources when each is finished with.

+We often see failures of optimisations as constant low frame rates, or sudden frame drops.

 ### Limited resources